daronphang/programming-resources/architectures/distributed-systems/resilience/downstream.md

 ### Retries

 If the failure or timeout was caused by a short-lived connectivity issue (transient), then retrying after some backoff time has a high probability of succeeding.
-However, if the downstream service is overwhelmed, retrying immediately will only make matters worse.Delays between retries can be performed using **exponential backoff**.
+However, if the downstream service is overwhelmed, retrying immediately will only make matters worse.
+Delays between retries can be performed using **exponential backoff**.

 However, one must be aware of **retry amplification**.
 This happens when there are intermediate requests between services, and retries are performed at multiple levels of the dependency chain.
 This behavior can easily **bring down the whole system**.
 Hence, when you have long dependency chains, you should only retry at a single level of the chain, and fail fast in the other ones.